 Sgarbossa’s ECG criteria for detecting ischemia in the presence of left bundle branch block (LBBB)

 For obvious reasons, researchers have worked intensely on trying to sort out ECG changes that indicate ischemia in the presence of left bundle branch block.
 The greatest progress was made in 1996 by Elena Sgarbossa and colleagues (using data from the GUSTO-I study).
 They developed a set of criteria which are easy to use and have been validated in several studies.
 These criteria, referred to as Sgarbossa’s criteria, may determine whether there is acute ischemia on ECGs with LBBB.
 The Sgarbossa criteria consist of three simple criteria and may be applied to all left bundle branch blocks, regardless of time of onset.

 Each criteria gives 2 to 5 points.
 Studies show that a cut-off of ≥3 points yields a sensitivity of 20–36% and specificity of 90–98%.
-The following table presents Sgarbossa’s criteria.
+Figure 1 presents the Sgarbossa’s criteria.

 Left bundle branch block (LBBB), left ventricular hypertrophy (LVH) and pacemaker rhythm excludes infarction criteria